Global stocks turn positive in knife-edge U.S. election race

 That saw 10-year Treasury yields fall back to between 0.79% and 0.82, having been at a five-month top of 0.93% before the vote.

-The U.S. dollar also had a roller coaster session, falling, then rising, before easing back again to sit up 0.2% against a basket of currencies at 93.392.
-The euro bounced back to $1.1717 from a hard overnight that had taken it as low as $1.1602. [/FRX]
+The U.S. dollar also had a roller coaster session, falling, then rising, before easing back again to sit up 0.2% against a basket of currencies at 93.392 =USD.
+The euro bounced back to $1.1717 from a hard overnight that had taken it as low as $1.1602.

 Emerging market currencies pinballed.
 The Mexican peso recovered from a 2% tumble taken when the sudden chance of a Trump victory sparked nerves about U.S. trade policies continuing to favour tariffs.

-Norway’s crown, Australia’s risk-sensitive dollar and Britain’s pound were all fighting back too, China’s Yuan spun to hit a 2-week high while the Russian rouble, which had been one of the hardest fallers in the election run-up, gave back overnight gains.
-[EMRG/FRX]
+Norway’s crown, Australia’s risk-sensitive dollar and Britain’s pound were all fighting back too, China’s Yuan spun to hit a 2-week high while the Russian rouble RUB=, which had been one of the hardest fallers in the election run-up, gave back overnight gains.

 STILL TO COME